 If you produce audio or video, you should start with making a transcription for every single thing you record.
 Take a look at the best subtitle editors out there (khm…khm…Subly!...khm) and start saving hours in churning our new content.

 First things first, let's tackle the basics.
-Transcription involves putting in writing the recorded spoken content of audio or even video files.
+Transcription jobs involve putting in writing the recorded spoken content of audio or even video files.

 You will usually save the product of this process - the transcript - so that it's easily accessible later - for instance in a Word document, a text file, or even in a subtitles file (mainly SRT or VTT).